-If a dispute is settled between the parties and a payment is given to one of the parties, whether such payment is taxable or not?
+If a dispute is settled between the parties and payment is given to one of the parties, whether such payment is taxable or not?
 In order to decide whether such compensatory payment is a taxable supply or not, it is necessary to identify the reason behind the payment.

 If a dispute is raised on the price of goods or services and a settlement decision is taken by paying a specific amount on the condition that the goods are to be supplied or services are to be provided on certain terms, such payments will be considered as against consideration and hence taxable.

 A Contract between ABC LLC & XYZ LLC specifies that ABC LLC will be suppling steel to XYZ LLC at the rate of $950 per tonne.
 Later the steel price increased to $1000 per tonne.
 A dispute aroused between the parties and finally agreed to pay a compensation of $25 per tonne to ABC LLC.
 This is a taxable supply.

-Where a payment is in the nature of damages or compensation for any loss suffered by one of the parties normally the payment is not considered as against a supply of service or goods and hence not taxable.
+Where payment is in the nature of damages or compensation for any loss suffered by one of the parties normally the payment is not considered as against a supply of service or goods and hence not taxable.

 A & B agreed to construct a commercial property to complete within two years but was not completed on time.
 Dispute aroused, and compensation was agreed to pay on 50% of the loss of rental revenue for the delayed period of 6 months.
 It is a loss of earning and compensatory in nature.
 It is a compensation for loss suffered and hence not taxable.

 Payment of interest in respect of late payment also will not be taxable.
 For example: if the payment terms for a supply is 90 days and if it is not paid, 2% per month will be the interest on late payment.
 The interest part is not a taxable supply.

 If the payment is against granting a right in such a situation the payment may be treated as consideration for the supply of right and hence will be treated as a taxable supply.

 One person agrees to allow to use a property by another and the second one makes the payment it will be treated as a taxable supply.

 Liquidated damages are the amounts which are declared in advance in the agreement for the party who will be incurring loss because of breach of any specific clause in the contract which is compensatory in nature for loss of earnings.

 The contract may specify that a compensation will be paid on early termination: A leased out a commercial property to B for a period of 12 months for an annual rent of AED 120,000/-.
-The terms of contract specify that if B terminates the contract before the expiry date of the tenancy contract, 2 months’ rent has to be paid as compensation.
+The terms of the contract specify that if B terminates the contract before the expiry date of the tenancy contract, 2 months’ rent has to be paid as compensation.
 Hence, AED 20,000/- payment by B to A is not a taxable supply.

-In the above case, the payment is not given against any supply of goods or services but it is in the compensatory nature on loss of earnings and hence it is not a taxable supply.
+In the above case, the payment is not given against any supply of goods or services but it is in the compensatory nature on the loss of earnings and hence it is not a taxable supply.

 Normally the agreement by hotels with the guest includes a clause which specifies the terms and conditions on cancellation charges.
 If the booking is cancelled there will be a cancellation charge irrespective of the availability of the rooms.
-Cancellation charges are considered as cessation of a right and hence considered as a taxable supply.
+Cancellation charges are considered as the cessation of a right and hence considered as a taxable supply.

-Example 9: Penalty imposed by RTA
+The penalty imposed by RTA

 The taxability depends upon the terms and conditions of the contract.